-- Practice a relaxing bedtime ritual (mindfulness or gratitude practice).
+- Practice relaxing before bed.
 A relaxing, routine activity right before bedtime conducted away from bright light helps separate your sleep time from activities that can cause excitement.

 - Exercise daily.
 Vigorous exercise is best, but even light exercise is better than no activity.
 Exercise at any time of day but not at the expense of your sleep.

 - Evaluate your room.
 Design your sleep environment to establish the conditions you need for sleep.
 Your bedroom should be cool – between 15 and 19 degrees Celcius and also be free from any noise that can disturb your sleep.
 Finally, your bedroom should be free from any light.
 Consider using blackout curtains, eye shades, ear plugs, “white noise” machines, humidifiers, fans and other devices.